The Hazeltine FreModyne FM Receiver (Part 1).

 Fremodyne receivers came in two forms; as a stand alone "FM converter" for feeding into the gramophone or "pick up" terminals on an existing AM set, or as part of a combined AM/FM mantel radio.

-The first Fremodynes came off the production line in late 1947 and the design was popular for only about three years.
-My only knowledge of the circuit being used in Australia at the time was as an option for the "Telecond" car radio, for reception of Sydney's new FM transmissions in 1947.
+My only knowledge of the Fremodyne circuit being considered in Australia at the time was as an option for the Stevens "Telecond" car radio, for reception of Sydney's new FM transmissions in 1947.
+This set was described in "Australasian Radio World" for December 1948.

 Apparently, space was left in the radio for a Fremodyne converter to be installed.
 However, to my knowledge there were no sets so fitted.
 The first FM transmissions in Australia ran from 1947 to 1961 and were officially "experimental".
 Fremodyne receivers were not sold in Australia, no doubt due to the small demand for FM receivers, relative to the popular AM services, and also that FM was seen as purely hi-fi, which anything super regenerative is not.
-FM broadcasting did not recommence until 1974 for the ABC and public stations, and 1980 at a commercial level.
+FM broadcasting did not recommence until 1974 for the ABC and public stations, and in 1980 at a commercial level.

 The Fremodyne Circuit Introduction.